For a printable pdf of this click here.

 A CDC map enables you to hover over a state to see the number of reported cases and deaths there.
 Clicking on it will take you to that state’s health department web site for additional information.

-For those of you looking for Covid-19 information in Florida, I highly recommend using Florida’s Community Coronavirus Dashboard.
-It includes a wealth of information on each of its six tabs from the Florida Department of Health, including some which the official state dashboard omits.
-Archived information is also available:
+For those of you looking for Covid-19 information in Florida, I highly recommend using Florida Covid Action’s Dashboard.
+It includes a wealth of information from the Florida Department of Health, including some which the official state dashboard omits.

 You can find information on Florida’s population of state prisoners here.